Build a WordPress website (Linux)

 3. Change the database username and password.

-• Change the database username to a new username.
+• Change the database username.

 UPDATE user SET user='NEW_USER_NAME' WHERE user='USER_NAME';